EmbraceLife/fastai_treasures/my_workstation/my-v2/README.md

 - plot detail logic flow diagrams for nbs to show true understanding

 ## key terms to note
-- search "doc_improve:" with vim Ag to see my proposed source improvements in the source files below
+- search "doc_improve:" with vim Ag or Atom: shift+cmd+F to see my proposed source improvements on the official source
 - search "made_uncool:" with vim Ag to see how clean and compact official source code is and how to make it uncool for debugging
-- search "not_finished": for official source but unfinished properly
+- search "doc_doubts": maybe the official source is problematic

 ## workload plan
 according to class/method [indexes](https://github.com/fastai/fastai_docs/blob/master/dev/local/notebook/index.txt), there are 230+ class/methods in total.